-- Melt butter on medium in a large pan.
-When hot, add onion and stir frequently.
-Cook until almost translucent and starting to caramelize- about 4 minutes - and add garlic, salt, and pepper.
-Continue cooking until onion is translucent and the liquid from the onion is milky - another 2 minutes.
+- Add garlic, salt, and pepper.
+Continue cooking, stirring frequently, until onion is translucent and the liquid from the onion is milky – another 3-4 minutes.

 - Add sugar and stir to coat all the onions.
 Add wine.
 Stir to combine everything then reduce heat to low.
 Simmer, stirring occasionally, until wine is mostly reduced to a thick syrup – about 40 minutes.